telerik/xamarin-forms-docs/knowledge-base/tabview-busyindicator-header.md

 ---
 title: Display a Loading animation to TabView Header
-description: A tutorial on adding RadBusyIndicator to a TabViewHeader that can be toggles on demand.
+description: A tutorial on adding RadBusyIndicator to a TabViewHeader that can be toggled on demand.
 type: how-to
 page_title: TabView Header BusyIndicator
 slug: tabview-busyindicator-header